Holiday inspiration currently loading...

 One last superb Scottish breakfast and you’ll be transferred to the station to catch your return train to Glasgow.
 A last chance to savour the incredible scenery all along the West Highland Line.

-Two nights in the port town of Oban, followed by two in Rannoch Moor, three nights in Arisaig, and finally two nights in Spean Bridge.
+Two nights in the port town of Oban, followed by two in Kinloch Rannoch, three nights in Arisaig, and finally two nights in Spean Bridge.

-Price is based on two adults sharing double or twin en-suite room for seven nights on a bed and breakfast basis, plus two nights on a dinner, bed and breakfast basis, in our hand-picked selection of small hotels and guest houses; train travel from Glasgow to Oban, Oban to Rannoch and Rannoch to Mallaig, as well as first-class tickets for the Jacobite Steam train from Mallaig to Fort William, and return train to Glasgow.
-Day-trip boat excursions as part of a group to Mull, Iona & Staffa and to the Small Isles are included, as well as a privately-guided tour around Skye and transfers where required from the station to your accommodation.
+Price is based on two adults sharing double or twin en-suite room for nine nights on a bed and breakfast basis, (with dinner included for two of these), in our hand-picked selection of small hotels and guest houses; train travel from Glasgow to Oban, Oban to Rannoch and Rannoch to Mallaig, as well as first-class tickets for the Jacobite Steam train from Mallaig to Fort William, and return train to Glasgow.
+Day-trips by ferry to the Isle of Kerrera and to Knoydart are included, as well as a guided tour of Highland Perthshire and to the Isle of Skye plus transfers where required from the station to your accommodation.

 This is a self-guided holiday, and can be adapted or tailor-made to suit your exact requirements.

 We would also be delighted to assist with hotel reservations in Glasgow and Edinburgh from our selection of centrally located hotel options.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.